Here’s the third in a series of tutorials on The Photographer's Ephemeris desktop web app.

 Now place the grey pin along the sunrise azimuth line on the first ridge line to the north east.

-Notice the apparent altitude and change of elevation figures: that ridge line sits below our peak and will not obstruct the rising sun.
+Notice the elevation angle and change of elevation figures: that ridge line sits below our peak and will not obstruct the rising sun.

 - Clicking the sunrise event moves the time slider and legend to that moment